-• Members of the U.S. Forces (Army, Navy, and Air Force) and the civilian component (including Family members) who are assigned to or employed within the geographic boundaries of Germany and who are authorized a U.S. Forces Certificate of License and POV registration privileges under AE Regulation 600-700.
+• Members of the U.S. Forces (Army, Navy, and Air Force) and the civilian component (including Family members) who are assigned to or employed within the geographic boundaries of Germany and who are authorized a U.S. Forces Certificate of License and POV registration privileges under AEA Regulation 600-700.

-NOTE: This publication applies to USAFE/AFAFRICA personnel in Germany only for licensing POV drivers and registering POVs with the USAREUR RMV.
-USAFE/AFAFRICA personnel will refer to Air Force Instruction (AFI) 31-218IP for all other aspects of motor-vehicle traffic supervision, traffic violations, suspensions, revocations (glossary), and point assessments.
-USAFE/AFAFRICA agencies will notify the RMV of all suspensions, revocations, and traffic-point assessments.
+NOTE: This publication applies to USAFE/AFAFRICA personnel in Germany only with respect to licensing POV drivers and registering POVs with the USAREUR-AF RMV.
+USAFE/AFAFRICA personnel will refer to AFI 31-218IP for all other aspects of motor vehicle traffic supervision, traffic violations, suspensions, revocations (glossary), and point assessments.
+USAFE/AFAFRICA agencies will notify the RMV of all suspensions, revocations, and traffic point assessments.

-• Persons assigned to nonappropriated fund organizations and other authorized organizations (AE Reg 600-700) in Germany, including international military headquarters.
+• Persons assigned to nonappropriated fund organizations and other authorized organizations (AEA Reg 600-700) in Germany, including international military headquarters.